State and Local Policy Database

 In October 2012, PUC staff issued its draft report on low income weatherization and energy conservation education programs.
 In this report, the staff recommended criteria for how to evaluate requests for more weatherization funding.
 The staff also provided recommendations and comments on changes utilities could make regarding cost-effective calculations and procedures, some of which included the calculation of non-energy benefits.

 In April 2013, the PUC largely adopted the staff’s recommendations regarding methodology for evaluating LIWAP and the criteria for increased funding in Order No. 32788, Case No. GNR-E-12-01.
-The PUC encourages utilities to include non-energy benefits of LIWAPs when calculating cost effectiveness but currently declines to construct a specific cost-effectiveness test for low-income programs.
+In Order No. 32788, the Commission adopted recommendations 7 & 8 that health and safety measures can be 15% of a weatherization program's budget, and these can be included as a dollar of non-energy benefit for each dollar of cost in low-income programs only.
+However, it currently declines to construct a specific cost-effectiveness test for low-income programs.

 Coordination of Ratepayer-Funded Low-Income Programs with WAP Services